ansys/api-eigen-example/doc/source/getting_started/index.rst

 Starting to use it
 ------------------

-Once the API Eigen Example project has been installed, we can start to make use of the Python packages by importing them as follows
+Once the API Eigen Example project has been installed, start to make use of the Python packages by importing them as follows:

 .. code:: python